UofT-Tennis-Club/Data-Visualizer/README.md

-# Data_Visualizer
+# Data Visualizer
-Visualize data for the tennis club for number of people who attended practices.
+Visualize data for the tennis club for number of people who attended practices and a variety of other visualizations.

+## What
+The UofT Tennis Club consists of over 575+ mailing list members, 130+ paid members, 642+ followers, and many other statistics.
+The purpose of this visualization repo is to improve the members' experience and determine any quantiative improvements that can be made for 2023.

 ## Initial goals
 * Determine the number of total participants